Are you looking to start a podcast? Alas, you’re in the right place.

 Their service is one of the easiest to use, all you gotta do is upload your media file and it’ll take care of the rest.

-It automatically posts your podcast to all directories which guarantees having your podcast on all platforms and apps.
+It automatically posts your podcast to all directories which guarantee to have your podcast on all platforms and apps.

 You can easily embed your podcast on your website with Buzzsprout and it’s even easier for WordPress websites since they have a free plugin specifically for that.